FedeClaudi/Term.jl/README.md

 - [x] textbox (panel of given size with hidden edges + text inside)
   - [x] have textbox accept multiple lines of inputs as variable number of strings
 - [x] vLine/hLine and spacer

+#### fixed bugs(for now)
+- [x] style: if a tag is at the beginning of a multiline string, it should be repeated on each line?
+- [x] panel: style's mode applies to title too.
+- [x] `textbox` a bit buggy, produces weird output occasionally
+- `Panel` can't handle renderables larger than given width
+- [x] When splitting markup text over multiple lines,  the wrong tag is carried over
+- [x] nested tags, outer's color/bg not correctly restored
+  - [x] mostly fixed though mode tags don't carry over correctly all the time
+- [x] `highlight`, nested highlighting with hex code colors doesn't restore outer colors
+- [x] multiple styles on same line, text in between not rendered correctly
+- [x] `clean_nested_tags` breaks Panel
+- [x] `inspect` cannot print panels due to BonudsError
+  - [x] error in `reshape` text with style
+- [x] `Panel`: not sure that it has correct width